intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tensorflow-serving-cluster/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This section describes what is included in the TensorFlow Serving container build.
 Note that no specific customizations are required to build the reference TensorFlow Serving container.

-The gramine_tf_serving dockerfile includes the following install items:
+The gramine_tf_serving Dockerfile includes the following install items:

 - Install basic dependencies for source code build.
 - Install TensorFlow Serving.